jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 a tell tale breeze led to an interesting bedding plane crawl pushed upwind but still untouched downwind.
 The pitch was bottomed (Lost
-Hopes), wherein an inlet was followed down a 10m pitch to a series of squeezes and rifts which quickly became tight.
+Hopes), wherein an inlet was followed down a 10 m pitch to a series of squeezes and rifts which quickly became tight.
 There is a ledge
 halfway down Lost Hopes, with a perhaps larger abandoned rift.

-These three leads (Kamikaze, Mudstone, Lost Hopes) are of interest as they now form the most Easterly extent of Vrtnarija at depth, seeming to 'spear' through the large N-S geological feature that contains the majority of the horizontal passage.
+These three leads (Kamikaze, Mudstone, Lost Hopes) are of interest as they now form the most Easterly extent of *Vrtnarija* at depth, seeming to 'spear' through the large N-S geological feature that contains the majority of the horizontal passage.